 The World of Coke Tasting Room

 The tasting room the kids love so much is also a lesson in world cultures.
 The bitter aperitif Beverly might not be popular in the US, but is in Europe.
 Even the gift shop offers educational opportunities in recycling.
 I love all the up cycled products from pop-top purses, to the gorgeous bottle chandeliers.
+And who doesn’t love tasting beverages from around the world?

 The Vault of the Secret Formula